Climate of the Tampa Bay area: Precipitation and sunshine trends

-Tampa's precipitation data falls near the median for the area.
-Nearby communities to the interior tend to receive a bit more rain every year; those closer to the coast a bit less.
+Precipitation and temperature averages for the city of Tampa itself tend to fall near the median for the area.
+Communities to the interior tend to receive a bit more rain and experience slightly wider temperature fluctuations, while those on the Gulf coast tend to receive a bit less rain and less pronounced temperature differences, both in a single day and through the year.

 The area receives plentiful sunshine throughout the year, averaging a total of 2920 hours, or 66.7% of the possible total.
-The daily sunshine amount is highest in May, when the sun's angle of incidence has increased the hours of daylight and the rainy season has not yet begun.
+The daily sunshine amount is highest in May, when the sun's angle of incidence brings more hours of daylight but the rainy season has not yet begun.

 Tropical systems

 June through November is hurricane season in the Atlantic Basin and Caribbean Sea, with the most tropical activity occurring between mid-August to mid-October.
 Rain dropped by tropical systems is an important component of the area's annual precipitation and is vital for replenishing the water supply of communities around Tampa Bay.